The Stoic view 4 minutes reading

 Maturity less than 10 years: bonds

 Money you need within 10 years should be invested in very safe government bonds.
-During this period, there's a very good chance that a potential stock market crash won't have recovered.
+During this period, there's a chance that a potential stock market crash won't have recovered.
 Safe bonds ensure your money can never lose value.
 They are loans you make, for which you receive a predetermined interest rate.
 You can even buy bonds with maturities that correspond to when you need your money again.
 If you want to use your money within 3 years, at Stoic we invest it in very short-term German and/or Dutch government bonds with an average duration of six months.
 Or if you want to use your money between 3 and 10 years, we invest it in government bonds with an average duration of 4.5 years.
 We always choose government bonds with the highest credit rating: for example, those of the German and/or Dutch government.
 There are also risky bonds that should be avoided.
 Read this blog post about how bonds work.

 That's why at Stoic, we help you keep your emotions at bay at such times.
 Of course, you can also simply exit immediately, but not before we've first explained that simply staying put is far more sensible, simply because the global economy always grows in the long run.
 In short: at Stoic, we don't get distracted by the daily grind.
 We focus on that one point on the horizon: the moment you want to use your money again.
 That's not only good for your money, but also for your peace of mind.
 That's why we call our asset management approach Calm Capital Control.